-The Company's only financial assets subject to impairment are amounts receivable, which are measured at amortized cost.
 The Company has elected to apply the simplified approach to impairment as permitted by IFRS 9, which requires the expected lifetime loss to be recognized at the time of initial recognition of the receivable.
 To measure estimated credit losses, accounts receivable have been grouped based on shared credit risk characteristics, including the number of days past due.
 An impairment loss is reversed in subsequent periods if the amount of the expected loss decreases and the decrease can be objectively related to an event occurring after the initial impairment was recognized.